 It isn’t always easy to walk him and I still don’t always have the motivation, but I’m starting to notice a different in my body.
 Here are some tips for a good cardio workout even if you’re new to walking with your dog.

 Use Your Dog to Get a Good Cardio Workout:

 When Bran and I started walking, especially in the morning, we would do 6 blocks.
 We had to figure out how long it would take us since I had to be at work.
 Sometimes, we would go even shorter if he was being difficult or I was running late.
 This is a great opportunity to get the feel for each other and get your dog used to how you want him to walk before going longer distances.

-I use a retractable leash (If you want to know what that is, check here).
+I use a retractable leash to walk Bran.
 Especially since he’s young, sometimes I need to put him on a short leash to keep him moving.
 Other times, I don’t want to stop at all the things he does, so he gets a little more length.

 2. Set the Pace